Property & Casualty

 - Evaluate the state of the insurance marketplace and determine whether to market competitively or to renew with existing carriers

-We know about the insurance marketplace and extensive carrier relationships.
-The insurance market is dynamic, and we devote tremendous time and energy to stay current on insurer capabilities and underwriting appetites.
-Our understanding of the markets, coupled with our significant premium volume, puts us in a position of strength to carefully match clients with suitable insurers and use our negotiating leverage.
+Carrier selection: The insurance market is dynamic, and we devote tremendous time and energy to stay current on insurer capabilities and underwriting appetites.
+Our understanding of the markets, coupled with our significant premium volume, puts us in a position of strength to carefully match you with suitable insurers and use our negotiating leverage.

-We work with underwriters to push for the most advantageous options for our clients.
-In some instances, we even find it is effective to invite our clients to meet personally with key underwriters.
-We aim to avoid surprises and work to keep you apprised of our negotiation progress.
+Negotiation: We work with underwriters to push for the most advantageous options for you.
+We avoid surprises and work to keep you apprised of our negotiation progress.

 - Handle all accounting matters